Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

 We perform this scan on a small training data set with $10^5$ samples.
 We use a batch-size of 1024 and the exponential linear unit (ELU)~\cite{ELU} as the activation function of hidden layers.
 The output layer of the decoder is a hyperbolic tangent such that we need to pre- and postprocess the input and output of the VAE.
 We do this by dividing each dimension of the input by the maximum of absolute values found in the training data.
+We apply this pre- and post-processing in all cases.
 We initialize the hidden layers following a normal distribution with mean 0 and a variance of $(1.55/128)^{0.5}$ such that the variance of the initial weights is approximately equal to the variance after applying the activation function on the weights~\cite{ELU}.
-For the toy model we use a simple training procedure using the Adam optimizer with default values for 100 epochs.
-For $Z\to l^+l^-$ we employ a learning rate scheduling for $7\times 80$ epochs and SWATS~\cite{SWATS}, i.e. switching from Adam to SGD during training.
 For $pp\to t\bar{t}$ the setup is identical except for the number of epochs: we train $4\times 240$ epochs with Adam and then for $4\times 120$ epochs with SGD.
 Due to the increasing complexity of the data sets we perform more thorough training procedures.